 Those KIAs were subsequently placed on the list of MIAs and remained there until recently.

 With the help and full cooperation of the Socialist Republic of Vietnam and local villagers, the DPAA were able to recover the remains of five of the KIA in this incident.
 They also were able to recover material evidence, life support equipment and helicopter wreckage from the CH-46 helicopter.
 They were able to identify the remains of LCpl.
 Merlin R. Allen, of Madison, WI, and Navy Hospital Corpsman, Michael B. Judd, 21, of Cleveland, Ohio, in 2013.
 The remains of Capt.
 John A. House, the pilot of the CH-46A helicopter, and Cpl.
 Glyn L. Reynolds, 21, of Birmingham, AL, and LCpl., John D. Killen, 18, of Davenport, Iowa, were not identified until December 22, 2015.

-These Marines will be buried together at Arlington National Cemetery on Thursday, Sept.
-27, 2018 with full military honors and with family members present.
-Since they were all Marines, the Marine Honor Guard and the Marine Body Bearers from the Marine Barracks at 8th and I Streets in Washington, D.C. will provide the full color and dignity of a Marine Corps burial to the funeral proceedings.
+These Marines were buried together at Arlington National Cemetery with full military honors and with family members present.
+Since they were all Marines, the Marine Honor Guard and the Marine Body Bearers from the Marine Barracks at 8th and I Streets in Washington, D.C. provided the full color and dignity of a Marine Corps burial to the funeral proceedings.

-The Veterans Site sends its condolences to the families of these five Marines killed in action a little over 51 years ago.
-They will be interred together just as they died together.
+The Veterans Site sends its condolences to the families of these five Marines killed in action.
+They are interred together just as they died together.
 We honor their sacrifice, deeply respect their service to the country, and say to them with all our hearts, “Welcome Home, good Marines!”